 25. To create a 50-song playlist for my life.
 I might get cracking on that now, so I can use it for inspiration for my running training!!!
 Thank you Lucy Elkin for the idea.

-26. Learn to knit.
-And then donate my knitted blanket squares to ‘Wooly Hugs’ https://www.woollyhugs.org/ a charity that runs all kind of projects here and around the world.
+26. Learn to knit or crochet.
+And then donate my knitted blanket squares to an animal charity.
 Thank you Anne Smethhurst for this idea.

 27. Write and perform at least 2 dance duets with Rachel Hawkes.
 Every year we say we will but ‘life’ always gets in the way and we let each year slide by without doing it.
 No excuses now.
 Already working on duet no1.

 28. To meditate at least once a week… but hopefully more often.
 I have always felt a great benefit from meditation but have become lazy over the last few years and just use yoga as my meditation.

 29. To spend a minimum of half an hour outside every day.
 So easy in summer.
 Much harder in the cold and rain.
 But even in the worst weather, daylight on the skin and fresh air in the lungs is the best medecine.
 I don’t have a dog to walk so have to rely on will power alone.
 Thank you Ruth Watson for letting my accompany you and the hounds.